Aspect templates

 • The validation of the URI syntax temporarily ignores the curly brackets surrounding path variable placeholders

-• This static validation does not attempt to resolve any data, therefore referencing a Local Identifier key that is not present in a digital twin featuring the given aspect template will not result in an invalid aspect template
+• This static validation does not attempt to resolve any data, therefore referencing a Local Identifier key that is not present in a Twin featuring the given aspect template will not result in an invalid aspect template

 Resolution

-• Both {twinId} and {tenantId} placeholders will always resolve to their respective values from the digital twin
+• Both {twinId} and {tenantId} placeholders will always resolve to their respective values from the Twin

-• The {localIdentifier=(<key1>,<key2>,<keyN>)} may not successfully resolve if the digital twin does not have a Local Identifier whose set of keys matches the set of keys used in the placeholder reference
+• The {localIdentifier=(<key1>,<key2>,<keyN>)} may not successfully resolve if the Twin does not have a Local Identifier whose set of keys matches the set of keys used in the placeholder reference

-• {twinCategory} and {twinType} may not successfully resolve if the digital twin does not have these fields
+• {twinCategory} and {twinType} may not successfully resolve if the Twin does not have these fields

 • In those cases, the placeholder will not be substituted, thus resulting in an invalid URL at runtime for the endpoint of the given virtual aspect, which will be displayed as-is instead of producing an error response